syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>ClearSearch</td>
-<td>The button that appears in the search toolbar allows you to clears the current search text.</td>
+<td>The button that appears in the search toolbar allows you to clear the current search text.</td>
 </tr>
 <tr>
 <td>ClearSeparator</td>
-<td>The separator that appears in the search toolbar positioned after the clear button</td>
+<td>The separator that appears in the search toolbar is positioned after the clear button.</td>
 </tr>
 <tr>
 <td>PreviousSearch</td>